-In some indigenous communities, those who decide to abandon ancestral and traditional beliefs to follow Jesus face ostracism, fines, incarceration and forced displacement.
+In some Indigenous communities, those who decide to leave ancestral and traditional beliefs to follow Jesus face ostracism, fines, incarceration and forced displacement.
 Given that indigenous leaders are those who administer justice in such areas, believers have no one to turn to to investigate wrongdoing and protect their religious freedom.
+These families can also face harassment from the community, such as property damage, restriction of access to schools for their children, and threats.

 Mexico is a strictly secular state, and hostility toward Christian faith and values has increased in general, while public expressions of Christianity face increasingly strong legal scrutiny.

 There are believed to be around 150 active criminal groups throughout Mexico, with at least one operating in each state.
-The capital, Mexico City, is among the areas strongly influenced by cartels.
 Persecution is a real risk for any Christian living in these areas who is deemed a threat to cartel activity.

 In the south of Mexico, Christians who leave traditional indigenous beliefs for Christianity are especially at risk of hostility and displacement.